-If the goal of the rule change is to give courts greater authority in dismissing cases, than following precedent from these other jurisdictions would have the opposite effect.
+If the goal of the rule change is to give courts greater authority in dismissing cases, than adoption of this proposal would have the opposite effect.
 Courts in these other jurisdictions appear to have less authority than Washington Courts to dismiss cases with prejudice and the rules in these other jurisdictions have much more limited applications.